Rebuttal of Rene Guenon’s Critique of Modern Theosophy

 Western Occultists rejecting Reincarnation

-It is precisely this link to the Neoplatonists of Alexandria, Rene Guenon rejects Theosophy, to refuse its legitimacy.
+It is precisely this link to the Alexandrian Neoplatonists, that Rene Guenon rejects Theosophy, to refuse its legitimacy.
 It is true, that the strength, condition and literature of Theosophy depends upon the collective knowledge and skill of the scholars of its associations.
 If they are not up to par, this brings Theosophists into question.
-Rene Guenon speaks of the H.B. & L. describing the Theosophical doctrines, as attempts to pervert the Western mind, and that the “real Adepts” do not teach the doctrines of karma and reincarnation.
-Reincarnation is a modern doctrine Guénon believed, as he casually brushed everything about the Theosophists.
+Rene Guenon speaks of the H.B. & L., while describing the Theosophical doctrines as attempts to pervert the Western mind.
+He claims, that the “real Adepts” do not teach the doctrines of karma and reincarnation.
+Reincarnation is a modern doctrine Guénon believed, as he so casually brushed everything about the Theosophists.
 Did he learn this animosity from the Catholics?
-This isn’t true, and even existed in the Middle East, thought subtly.
-So, the argument is that, the Theosophical doctrines can’t claim the torch from the Alexandrian school; because it adopts a special conception of evolution, which he argues is wholly ‘modern.’
+This isn’t true, and the doctrine of reincarnation existed in the Middle East.

 Traditionalism vs. “Theosophism”

-The Theosophical Society gradually shifted from focusing on practical occultism, to emphasizing the Theosophical Society as a philanthropic and philosophical society.
-Guénon argued these theosophists lacked actual knowledge, and that they were not teachers.
+Theosophists gradually shifted from focus on practical occultism to emphasizing the Theosophical Society as a philanthropic and philosophical society.
+Guénon argued these Theosophists lacked actual knowledge, and that they were not teachers.

-“Why come to the theosophists for knowledge?” he asked.
+“Why come to the theosophists for knowledge?”
+Guenon asks.
 Aleister Crowley criticized the Theosophists similarly, defining them as those who speak of Yoga, but do not practice.

-The term, theosophist does connote a profession, or a professional in the theurgic operations, hence Adepts, and not amateurs.
-No offence.
+If we get technical, the term theosophist does connote a profession, or a professional in the theurgic operations, hence Adepts, and not amateurs, or arm-chairs.

-Rene Guénon expected, by the dignity of that title — H.S.
-Olcott in his diary notes, reveal was picked out of a number of other ill-fitting titles — that “theosophists,” should have been able to be masterful teachers of this knowledge, deserving the reputation of the successors of the Wisdom-Tradition.
-Guenon focuses much on traditional ‘orthodoxies’ as legitimate.
+Rene Guénon expected by the dignity of that title Theosophist, which H.S.
+Olcott in his diary notes reveal was picked out of a number of other ill-fitting titles, that “theosophists” should be masterful teachers.
+Guenon focuses much on traditional orthodoxies as legitimate.
 Ultimately, at the end of Rene Guénon’s critique, there is no glory for either the model of Traditionalism or “Theosophism.”

-On another note, Guénon continues to explain, that he thinks Blavatsky was a passive medium influenced by mind-controlling occult individuals, and using mesmerism on her subjects —
+On another note, Guénon continues to explain, that he thinks Blavatsky was a passive medium influenced by mind-controlling occult individuals, and that she used mesmerism on her subjects.

 “This is an opportune place to point out that the names Mme.
 Blavatsky’s so-called ‘spiritual guides’—first John King, then Serapis, and finally the ‘Kashmiri brother’—in short only express the various influences that successfully worked on her.
 This is the very real backdrop to the wild imaginings, with which she surrounded herself (…) one can rightly conclude that in many circumstances Mme Blavatsky was above all a ‘subject’ or an instrument in the hands of occult individuals or groups using her personality as a cover, while others in turn were instruments in her hands.”
 (Rene Guénon, Theosophy: History of a Pseudo-Religion, Second Impression 2004, pg.
 24)

 He makes her seem like a woman possessed on the loose!
 Guénon lastly begins railing on Besant’s ‘neo-Christianity.’

 Ramalingam Pillai’s vindication of the T.S.

 We end in a similar conundrum with the Theosophical Society.
-After demonstrating objective evidence (see The Identity of Koot Hoomi of Kashmir, College and Travels) — only one of many — that the ‘Kashmiri brother’ was in-fact a real mortal, under a pseudonym, René Guénon would be equally confused by other supporting evidences put before him, pointing to integrity and validity of H.P.B.’s narrative and the Theosophical Movement being inspired by such men of a brotherhood (see Tamil Swami Ramalingam Pillai’s Prophecy).
+After demonstrating supporting evidence (The Identity of Koot Hoomi of Kashmir, College and Travels) that the ‘Kashmiri brother’ was in-fact a real mortal under a pseudonym, René Guénon would be equally confused by other evidences put before him, pointing to the integrity and validity of H.P.B.’s narrative and the Theosophical Movement being inspired by such men of a brotherhood (see Tamil Swami Ramalingam Pillai’s Prophecy).
 This is even more apparent in Russian Philosophy Vladimir Solovyov and Charles J. Ryan: H.P.B. did not Invent the Adepts.

 Despite the influence of Traditionalism, and other Perennialists, Guénon’s critique helped nobody.
 We continue to see reflections of his attitude in others today towards Theosophy.
 See 2016’s Special Edition discussed in Georges Méautis: “Theosophy and Theosophism” Dissects Rene Guenon’s Critique (1922 article from Theosophy and Theosophism: Response to a Criticism of Theosophy by René Guénon, Paris: Publications Théosophiques.
 Trans. and Intro., Godwin, Joscelyn.
 FOTA Newsletter, Special Summer, 2016).

 Rene Guénon, Theosophy: History of a Pseudo-Religion, Second Impression 2004.